The Breaks (song): Chart performance

-The single hit #87 on the U.S. Billboard Hot 100, #4 on the U.S. Billboard R&B chart, and #9 on the U.S. Billboard dance chart.
+The single hit No. 87 on the U.S. Billboard Hot 100, No. 4 on the U.S. Billboard R&B chart, and No. 9 on the U.S. Billboard Dance chart.

 Certifications

-It sold over 500,000 copies, becoming the first rap song to earn a gold certification from the RIAA and the second 12-inch single to earn a gold certification, following "No More Tears (Enough Is Enough)" by Barbra Streisand and Donna Summer.
+It sold one million copies, becoming the first rap song to earn a gold certification from the RIAA and the second 12-inch single to earn a gold certification, following "No More Tears (Enough Is Enough)" by Barbra Streisand and Donna Summer.

 Media

-The song has also featured in few games: the 2002 game Grand Theft Auto: Vice City on the fictional in-game radio station "Wildstyle", the 2005 game True Crime: New York City, the 2006 game Scarface: The World Is Yours and 2011 Kinect game Dance Central 2.
+The song has featured in several video games: the 2002 game Grand Theft Auto: Vice City on the fictional in-game radio station "Wildstyle", the 2005 game True Crime: New York City, the 2006 game Scarface: The World Is Yours and the 2011 Kinect game Dance Central 2.

+It was also featured in a 2019 episode of American Dad!, when Jeff Fischer starts the engine at the Edibles room.